What is hydroponics and how to start?

 Hydroponically grown plants also need virtually no pesticides and much less fertiliser and nutrients because it’s a more efficient system.
 If those areas which have historically struggled to grow their own, can do so, their importation and environmental footprint will be considerably reduced and there will be a bigger demand for local labour.

 So in terms of caring for the planet, it could be a key player.

 If you’ve ever taken cutting and put it in water, you’ve already had a go at hydroponics.
 It’s a system that you can almost throw as much or as little money as you like.

 Using hydroponics can be expensive on a large scale, but for the average gardener, it doesn’t have to be complicated or costly.

 At most good garden centres you can buy the solution which will contain a mixture of nitrogen, phosphorus, potassium, calcium, magnesium and other nutrients, fine-tuned of course for the particular plant you are growing.

-It’s relatively easy and affordable to buy a hydroponic system either on line of from your garden centre, or even make your own.
+It’s relatively easy and affordable to buy a hydroponic system either online from your garden centre or even make your own.
 If you’ve got a limited size garden, it could actually be the answer you’ve been looking for to help you grow your own!